NKolva/react-js-starter-kit/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# BEFORE INSTALLING NPM PACKEGES - USE IN CONSOLE `npm install -g json-server`

+# AVAILABLE .ENV FILES

+Before starting application, please, be sure what you created .env.development file

+.env.development
+.env.production

 ## Available Scripts

 In the project directory, you can run:

+### `npm run database`

+Runs the locally installed database, Be sure what you install json-server `npm install -g json-server`\
+Open [http://localhost:3004](http://localhost:3004) to view it in your browser.

 ### `npm start`